prysmaticlabs/prysm/README.md

 bazel version
 ```

-Bazel manages all of the dependencies for you (including go and necessary compilers) so you are all set to build geth-sharding.
+Bazel manages all of the dependencies for you (including go and necessary compilers) so you are all set to build prysm.

 # Sharding Instructions